ameek/py_task_trcker/task-tracker/README.md

+# this build with agent :: Calude sonnet 4

+it had the srs and supported doc but it still not finish

 # Task Tracker Application

 A modern, beautiful task tracking application built with FastAPI (backend), Vue.js (frontend), and MongoDB (database).
 The application features a responsive design with Tailwind CSS and can be easily deployed using Docker.